 6. Take advantage of micro conversions

-While repeat purchases are the main target in post-purchase emails, it’s important to remember that small steps will add up to your goal A customer may not be ready for a further purchase, but you can focus on tempting them back to your site initially.
-Use this opportunity to encourage micro-conversions like social following by integrating social media into your emails.
+Whilst encouraging repeat purchases is the main aim of post-purchase emails, it’s important to remember that small steps will add up to your goal.
+A customer may not be ready for a further purchase, but you can focus on tempting them back to your site.

 7. Reactivate customers

 Re-engage with customers you haven’t heard from in a while.
-Let them know that you miss them and potentially attach a coupon with money off their next purchase to encourage them to return to your website.
-Include product recommendations based on their previously browsed or purchased items and let them know you’re there for them when they are ready to make a purchase.
+Let them know that you miss them and encourage them to return to your website with a coupon for money off their next purchase.